booksbyus/zguide/site/content/docs/chapter4.md

 We'll fix these in a properly pedantic Paranoid Pirate Pattern.

 We previously used a REQ socket for the worker.
 For the Paranoid Pirate worker, we'll switch to a DEALER socket.
 This has the advantage of letting us send and receive messages at any time, rather than the lock-step send/receive that REQ imposes.
-The downside of DEALER is that we have to do our own envelope management (re-read “Advanced Request-Reply Patterns” for background on this concept).
+The downside of DEALER is that we have to do our own envelope management (re-read [Chapter 3 - Advanced Request-Reply Patterns](chapter3#advanced-request-reply) for background on this concept).

 We're still using the Lazy Pirate client.
 Here is the Paranoid Pirate queue proxy: